Irynavb/CleverTalks/README.md

 iOS Swift application to share ideas in a very customizable chat, written in Swift and Firebase.

-This is a test version, development stage.
-Expected release is January 2021
+This is an application on the development stage.
+Expected release is January 2021.